beniamine3155/Retrieval_Augmented_Generation_RAG/README.md

 3. **Implement Vector Stores**: Set up efficient storage and retrieval
 4. **Build Basic RAG**: Create simple question-answering systems
 5. **Explore Agentic RAG**: Develop intelligent, autonomous systems

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to:
-- Add new data source integrations
-- Improve embedding techniques
-- Enhance vector store implementations
-- Create new agent architectures
-- Fix bugs and improve documentation

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for providing powerful language models and embeddings
-- LangChain team for the comprehensive RAG framework
-- ChromaDB for efficient vector storage solutions
-- The open-source community for various data processing libraries

-## 📞 Support

-For questions, issues, or discussions:
-- Open an issue in this repository
-- Check the documentation in individual notebooks
-- Review the code examples for implementation details

----

-**Start your RAG journey today!** 🚀 Begin with the data ingestion notebooks and gradually work your way up to building sophisticated agentic RAG systems.